Chelembra bank robbery: Arrests

 The police team finally zeroed in on a house in Kozhikode where the accused were hiding and arrested four people including Joseph alias Jaison alias Babu, the kingpin of the operation along with three others including a woman and recovered 80% of the stolen gold and money.
 It is the first recovery in the crime history of Kerala of so much stolen property.
 The police further said that the remaining items would be traced within days as the accused have already confessed their location.
 The official arrest was formally announced on 28 February 2008 by K S Jangpangi, the additional director general of Kerala police.

 It is widely considered to be a credit to Kerala police that they solved the biggest robbery in the state within a short period and with the first recovery of so much stolen property.

+In popular culture

 Crime inspired by Dhoom

-The leader confessed that the crime was inspired by the Bollywood movie Dhoom.
-In the movie also, the robbers made a hole in the ground floor of the bank and got away with the valuables during the new-year event.
+The leader confessed that the crime was inspired by the Bollywood film Dhoom.
+In the film, robbers make a hole in the ground floor of a bank and get away with the valuables during the New Year event.
+But the plan did not go as planned as the dynamites used to blow off the ceiling did not deal any damage.

+Books and film adaptation

+The robbery has been written in detail by author Anirban Bhattacharyya in the book India's Money Heist: The Chelembra Bank Robbery which he co-wrote with IG of Kerala, P. Vijayan, published by Penguin Random House in 2022.
+In August 2022, it was reported that the book's film adaptation right have been sold, with Mohanlal playing the role of the officer P. Vijayan, while Fahadh Faasil would play criminal Babu.
+The book was translated into Malayalam and published by Mathrubhumi Books as Chelembra Bank Kavarcha.

+In 2023, the film Kolla starring Rajisha Vijayan and Priya Prakash Varrier is loosely based on the robbery.